Robert: Is this a habit of yours, falling off of stuff?

 - Young Justice: In the credits of the Show Within a Show Hello Megan, Megan falls off a wall and into the arms of her love interest.

 - Defenders of the Earth subverts this trope on a few occasions:

 - In "The Prince Makes His Move", Prince Kro-Tan (disguised as a handsome Earthling) uses the telekinetic powers Zorelda gave him to sabotage Jedda's climbing equipment; he then catches her as she falls.
 Needless to say, it's all a trick on Kro-Tan's part so that he can gain Jedda's trust.

 - The series also features two male-on-male examples.
 In "The Would-be Defender", young superhero wannabe Earl Sump lands in Flash's arms after falling off a ledge in the episode's opening sequence.
 And, in "The Prince Triumphant", Lothar catches Mandrake after the latter is knocked out of the claws of a Manbat which has carried him into the air.

 Live Action TV

-- Spoofed in the Ren and Stimpy cartoon "Firedogs!", where a fat, middle-aged housewife in a burning building tosses various heavy objects onto Ren, including a comically oversized baby ("Save my baby!
+- Spoofed in The Ren & Stimpy Show cartoon "Firedogs!", where a fat, middle-aged housewife in a burning building tosses various heavy objects onto Ren, including a comically oversized baby ("Save my baby!
 Save my horse!
 Save my walrus!
 Save my elephant!"), then shrieks "Save me!" as Stimpy sends Ren up the fire truck ladder at high speed.